Click here for PDF Version

 An important consideration for children is the possibility of hearing loss progression in the contralateral ear.
 Studies have indicated progression in anywhere from 11% (Uwiera et al., 2009) to 40% (Fitzpatrick et al., 2017) of children with UHL.
 Unfortunately, we are not able to predict which children will ultimately face bilateral hearing loss.
 Placing a cochlear implant in the poorer hearing ear soon after identification takes advantage of early intervention and neural plasticity, providing the best opportunity for binaural hearing throughout a child’s life.

-Significant UHL is not an approved FDA indication for cochlear implantation, however, the literature supports cochlear implantation as a beneficial treatment option over currently approved treatment options for UHL.
+As of July 22, 2019, significant UHL is an approved FDA indication for cochlear implantation for one cochlear implant system for both children and adults.
+The literature supports cochlear implantation as a beneficial treatment option for UHL.
 Recent findings from our colleagues Griffin, Poissant, and Freyman (2018) draw attention to the difficulties faced by children with UHL, and they poignantly state that their findings “add to the growing literature challenging the past assumption that one ear is ‘good enough.’”
 Waiting for the completion of more clinical trials and ultimate FDA approval of the indication in children could result in irreversible impact to a child’s educational and social function.
 For these reasons, many insurance companies and even Medicaid in some states are providing coverage for cochlear implantation.
-We would urge other carriers to follow suit, helping children take advantage of the critical period of neural plasticity and promote binaural hearing as early as possible
+We would urge other carriers to recognize this important change in the FDA Guideline and to follow suit, helping children take advantage of the critical period of neural plasticity and promote binaural hearing as early as possible.
+Importantly, the FDA Guideline applies to both children and adults.

 Arndt, S., Aschendorff, A., Laszig, R., Beck, R., Schild, C., Kroeger, S., Ihorst, G., & Wesarg, T. (2011).
 Comparison of pseudo binaural hearing to real binaural hearing rehabilitation after cochlear implantation in patients with unilateral deafness and tinnitus.
 Otol Neurotol, 32(1): 39-47.